The 2019 Harvard-Yale Game Protest

 They ran out with their chants and their sanctimony and their homemade signs.

 (I never understood why these protesters make such low-quality, handmade protest signs—scribbled with phrases they no doubt consider clever.
-It costs almost $80,000 per year to attend Yale.
+It cost more than $75,000 per year to attend Yale at the time.
 You’d think they could afford to have some professional signs made up.)

 A Really Futile and Stupid Gesture